S h a r e

-“I think our staff embraced the idea because there was something of a novelty factor, especially for a fleet management company, while the changes to BIK also played a part.
+“I think our staff embraced the idea because there was something of a novelty factor, especially for a fleet management company leading the way when peers were still reticent, while the changes to BIK also played a part.
 But there were a few mental barriers.
 I think the major issue was the change of mindset.
-By that, I mean the switch from not really having to think about your journey to one of active travel management.
+By that, I mean the switch from not really having to think about your journey to one of active travel management such as planning for a charging break.
 A certain amount of education was required on our part for the mental reset.”

 Wanting to move your fleet over to electric is one thing, but actually taking the necessary steps is quite another.
 Where did Martin start with Fleet Alliance?

 “It is crucial to make the cars available on your fleet,” he explains.
 “When we started our programme, there was a restricted fully electric choice list.
 Since then it has become easier as a wider choice of vehicles became available, but choices at the lower end of the car choice bandings were difficult at the beginning because of the lack of available vehicles.

 “So in many respects, it was easier to start top-down because the cars in that pay scale range worked well – particularly the Tesla Model 3.
 This was a car that executives wanted, it had the range and the BIK worked.
 So getting the cars on the choice list is the number one action.”

 While Martin says the business does not expect to make a fortune in savings – simply because the higher rental of EVs balances out the NIC savings – employees certainly enjoy a significant boost to take-home pay thanks to the BIK advantages enjoyed by EVs.